PhilMele/M4Project/README.md

 add validator to make sure parking is null 0 or negative change navbar for manager to remove uneeded elements
-imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR
+imrpoevemt: parking insepctor can be imporved with OCR and connecting to a CRM to issue PCR add labels to form fields add check to prevent activating parking if no rate is available add autamtaed email when order is paid add placeholders on user dashboard if no parking is available add placeholders on parking manager dashboard if no parking is available add email verification fix error that says you echekc in Parking None if selected manually fix success message on payment

 # M4Project - GeoPay